lintense/Hexagore/README.md

 # Hexagore
-An exciting adventure game for the whole family
+An exciting adventure game for the whole family... still in development!